After-Hours Emergency Triage Protocol

 - Tier 1 — Same-night on-call contact (call/text the on-call DDS now):

-- Avulsed permanent tooth (reimplantation window is time-sensitive — coach the patient on storage in milk, saliva, or HBSS and route to an immediate evaluation)
+- Avulsed permanent tooth (reimplantation window is time-sensitive — coach storage in milk, saliva, or HBSS; route to immediate evaluation)

 - Post-surgical complications within 72 hours (dry socket with pain ≥ 7/10, bleed-through, rising fever, suture dehiscence)